martijnmeeldijk/TI-oplossingen/Schakeljaar/cn2.md

-11. Both the client and the AP know the 40-bit WEP key, but how does the client know the 24-bit Initialization Vector (IV) to decrypt a packet? (hint: examine the dump-xx.cap file)
+11. Both the client and the AP know the 40-bit WEP key, but how does the client know the 24-bit Initialization Vector (IV) to decrypt a packet? (hInt: examine the dump-xx.cap file)

 ```
 The IV is also included in the packet